albertodonato/query-exporter/README.rst

 ``sql``:
   the SQL text of the query.

-  The query must return a number of rows that match the number of ``metrics`` specified for the query plus labels for those metrics (if any).
+  The query must return columns with names that match those of the metrics defined in ``metrics``, plus those of labels (if any) for all these metrics.

-  The names of returned columns should match those of declared metrics and their labels.
-As an exception, if no metric for the query has labels and column names don't match those of metrics, the order of metrics declaration is used.
-For example:

   .. code:: yaml

       query:
         databases: [db]
         metrics: [metric1, metric2]
-        sql: SELECT 10.0, 20.0
+        sql: SELECT 10.0 AS metric1, 20.0 AS metric2

   will update ``metric1`` to ``10.0`` and ``metric2`` to ``20.0``.